ictvoip/ictvoip-docs/docs/source/modules/fusionpbx.rst

 The `chkcon.php` endpoint now uses multi authentication using an IP and CIDR-based whitelist for authentication.
 Only requests originating from trusted IP addresses or subnets listed in the `chkcon_whitelist.conf` file will be granted API access and we also recommend using an API user with API Key Tokens.

-* Include am API username and password recommended with whitelisted IPs for better security.
+* Include an API username and password recommended with whitelisted IPs for better security.
 * Include an API Key Token is also recommended with whitelisted IPs for better security.
 * All other requests will be denied with a clear error message.
 * The whitelist is managed by (`chkcon_whitelist.conf`), one IP or CIDR per line.